-DIESEL PARTICULATE FILTERS (IF EQUIPPED)
+DIESEL PARTICULATE FILTERS

-Your new MACK chassis is equipped with a 2010 emission compliant engine, with an engine exhaust aftertreatment system (Diesel Particulate Filter) and selective catalytic reduction (SCR) system.
+Your new MACK chassis is equipped with a 2010 emission compliant engine and an exhaust aftertreatment system which includes a Diesel Particulate Filter (DPF), which reduces soot and particulate emissions into the atmosphere.
 Vehicles equipped with a Diesel Particulate Filter require the use of EO-O Premium Plus (or VDS-4) specification high performance diesel engine oil and Ultra Low Sulfur Diesel (ULSD) fuel.